shapeshift/thornode/docs/mimir.md

 `StagedPoolCost`: Number of rune (1e8 notation) that a stage pool is deducted on each pool cycle.
-`KillSwitchStart`: Block height to start to kill BEP2 and ERC20 RUNE `KillSwitchDuration`: Duration (in blocks) until switching is deprecated
+`KillSwitchStart`: Block height to start to kill BEP2 and ERC20 RUNE `KillSwitchDuration`: Duration (in blocks) until switching is deprecated `MinimumPoolLiquidityFee`: Minimum liquidity fee an active pool should accumulate to avoid being demoted, set to 0 to disable demote pool based on liquidity fee

 ## Miscellaneous